 Note: About 50% of all bites from this krait results in human death – even with the administration of anti-venin (antivenom).
 Death is the usual result if no treatment is given.
 The closely related Bungarus multicinctus is ranked 3rd in the world for toxicity of venom (terrestrial snakes).
 Do be careful.

 Bungarus candidus (Malayan Krait or Blue Krait)

 Thais say: Ngoo tap saming kla, or ngoo kan plong

 Length: Max length about 1.6 meters in Thailand.

 Range: All over Thailand and much of southeast Asia.

-Habitat: Like flat country.
-Not found higher than 1200 m vertically often.
-Like to be close to water.
+Habitat: These snakes appear to favor flat country.
+Not found higher than 1,200 m vertically often.
+Prefer proximity to water.
 Likes rice fields and rice dams.
-Likes to invade rat holes and use as a nest.
+Invades rat holes and use as a nest.

 Active Time?
-The snake is mainly active at night and are not fond of the sunshine.
-They are shy and attempt to cover their head with their tails.
-They are active predominantly between 9 p.m. and 11 p.m.
+The snake is mainly active at night and is not fond of the sunshine.
+They are shy and attempt to cover their head with their tail.
+They are active most consistently between 9 p.m. and 11 p.m.
 At least that is when I tend to find them.

 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.

 Defensive Behavior: Not usually very aggressive.
 Shy.
 They don’t tend to bite unless really provoked.
 Still, you should never hold one.
 I have only seen one in a dozen of these snakes attempt to bite, and it was the result of being grabbed with tongs near the head.